nadialafreniere/nadialafreniere.github.io/sage_en.md

  * The whole minicourse, as a [Zip file](Sage_course_Arusha/AllLectures.zip)

 ### Some (old) introductory worksheets - Worked with old versions of SageMath
+These worksheets were prepared for various events and worked with previous versions of SageMath.
+They might not work with the current version.
  * Worksheet 1 - Intro [in English](sage_ws/Short_intro.ipynb) or [en français](sage_ws/Atelier_1_sans_les_solutions.ipynb)
  * Worksheet 2 - [Python Basics](sage_ws/2-Python_basics_no_solutions.ipynb)
  * Worksheet 3 - [Linear Algebra](sage_ws/3-Linear_algebra.ipynb)